dcowden/featurescript/README.md

 [Tangent Plane](https://cad.onshape.com/documents/68455a5d522e81cd65a35211) -- Creates tangent planes to any surface with an orientation option of any vertex, plane or face.

+[Sweep Normal](https://cad.onshape.com/documents/ba3c5f086342a4d4d9c66071) -- Maintains a sweep profile's normalcy relative to a reference surface instead of the sweep path.

 [Variable Section Sweep](https://cad.onshape.com/documents/2d81c59d7fc5df36ecbaecf3) -- Proof of concept that creates a loft by a number of sketch cross sections along some curve varying value of sketch variables via reference control curves.

 ## Manufacturing and 3d Printing Features